SlicerMorph/SlicerMorph.github.io/README.md

 4. [How to import Scanco microCT datasets into 3D-Slicer.](https://blogs.uw.edu/maga/2018/09/importing-microct-data-from-scanco-into-slicer/)

 ## Where to find 3D specimen data
 If you are looking for sample 3D specimen data, these repositories are good place to start.
-Feel free to contact u
+Feel free to contact us if you are aware of other large 3D specimen repositories.
 1. [MorphSource](https://www.morphosource.org): MorphoSource is a project-based data archive that allows researchers to store and organize, share, and distribute their own 3d data.
 2. [DigiMorph](https://www.digimorph.org): Digital Morphology library is a dynamic archive of information on digital morphology and high-resolution X-ray computed tomography of biological specimens.
 3. [FaceBase](https://www.facebase.org): Comprehensive craniofacial data (including 3D imaging datasets) from model organism (mouse and zebrafish) and humans.
 4. [MorphoBrowser](http://morphobrowser.biocenter.helsinki.fi/):‘MorphoBrowser’ database and interface is a 3D visualisation and searching tool for mammalian teeth, accessible over the web.
 5. [Phenome10K](http://phenome10k.org/): A free online repository for 3-D scans of biological and palaeontological specimens.
 6. [Genetics of craniofacial shape in Mus](https://osf.io/w4wvg/): High-resolution 3D microCT head scans of a mouse panel between C57BL/6J and A/J mouse strains and associated genotype data.
+7. [Digital Morphology Museum of Kyoto University (KUPRI)](http://dmm4.pri.kyoto-u.ac.jp/dmm/WebGallery/index.html): DMM provides a large collection of CT and MRI tomography scans of various primates.